 Stephen A. Schwarzman Building Tours

-Please note that the library is closed on Sundays during the summer.
+Free one-hour tours of the Stephen A. Schwarzman Building begin at 11 AM and 2 PM on Monday through Saturdays, and at 2 PM on Sundays.
+(Please keep in mind that The Schwarzman Building is closed on Sundays in July and August).
 Tours meet at the reception desk in Astor Hall.
 Tours are available on a first come basis and are limited to 25 people.

-Group tour fees are: $10 per person ($7 for seniors); no charge for full-time students.
-Call 212.930.0650 or email email@example.com for reservations and further information.
+Group tour fees are: $10 per person, $7 for seniors, and free for full-time students.
+Call 212.930.0650 or email email@example.com for reservations and more information.

-High School, College and Graduate School Groups
+Grades 9-12, College, and Graduate School Groups

 Access for Persons with Disabilities